bids-standard/bep001/main.md

 </tr>
 </table>

-Note that if the sequence that is being used is identical to a simpler sequence, yet with multiple readout blocks that correspond to different acquisition parameters, one should use the simpler sequence label and identify the data corresponding to different readout blocks using numerical indices.
+Note that if the sequence that is being used is identical to a simpler sequence, yet with multiple readout blocks that correspond to different acquisition parameters, one should use the simpler suffix and identify the data corresponding to different readout blocks using numerical indices.
 Three prominent examples are multi-echo FLASH sequences (`sub-01_echo-1_FLASH.nii.gz and sub-01_echo-2_FLASH.nii.gz`), MP2RAGE sequences (`sub-01_inv-1_MPRAGE.nii.gz and sub-01_inv-2_MPRAGE.nii.gz`) and multi-echo MP2RAGE sequences (`sub-01_inv-1_MPRAGE.nii.gz and sub-01_inv-2_echo-1_MPRAGE.nii.gz`, `sub-01_inv-2_echo-2_MPRAGE.nii.gz` and `sub-01_inv-2_echo-3_MPRAGE.nii.gz`).

+There is some arbitrariness to which suffix to use for weighted images, since anatomical sequences are never "purely' T1/T2/PD-weighted.
+It is therefore up to the maintainer of a dataset to use suffixes that he/she thinks are most informative to potential users of the data set.

 4. Furthermore, (quantitative) image-derived contrasts can be labeled as follows:

 <table>
   <tr>
     <td>Name</td>
-    <td>contrast_label</td>
+    <td>suffix</td>
     <td>Description</td>
   </tr>
   <tr>